kyr0/defuss/README.md

 Using defuss in an existing `Astro` or `Vite` project

 </h3>

-For beginners and junior developers, it's best to use our `defuss` + Astro template [here](), because this just works out-of-the-box.

 If you want to integrate `defuss` in an existing `Astro` or `Vite` project, you need to install `defuss` manually:

 ```bash